gnames/gnverifier/README.md

 output as well.

-Data from such sources will be returned in preferred_results section of JSON output, or with CSV rows that start with "PreferredMatch" string.
+Data from such sources will be returned in preferred_results section of JSON output, or with CSV/TSV rows that start with "PreferredMatch" string.

 ```bash
 gnverifier file.csv -s "1,11,172"